potatolondon/django-gcloud-connectors/README.md

 # Django GCloud Connectors (DGC)

+**Note: This project is now living in GitLab: https://gitlab.com/potato-oss/djangae/django-gcloud-connectors**

 **WARNING: This is very much a work in progress, is unstable, and not ready for use**

 The aim of this project is to create Django database connector / backend for Google Cloud.